drhcelikphd/wallHeatFluxIncompressible_of9/README.md

 # wallHeatFluxIncompressible utility for OpenFOAM v9
 This utility originally published in [this](https://github.com/wyldckat/wallHeatFluxIncompressible) repository.
 I just made it work on OpenFOAM v9.
-Please refer to the original repository for teoratical details.
+Please refer to the original repository for theoretical details.
 Feel free to reach me in case of any compiling problem.

 # Building on OpenFOAM v9